fortuity/subdomain-authentication/README.markdown

 ## Use Cases

-1. Administrators can visit the "admin" subdomain and view an administrative home page.
+1. Administrators can visit the "admin" subdomain and view an administrative home page or list of administrators.
+2. Only an administrator can create a new administrator (no email confirmation is needed).
+3. Any administrator can change or delete another administrator.
-2. Visitors to the main application (without a subdomain) can register as users and create subdomains.
+4. Visitors to the main application (without a subdomain) can register as users and create subdomains.
-3. Any visitor can visit a subdomain and see a "site" home page.
+5. Any visitor can visit a subdomain and see a "site" home page.

 ## Dependencies